freva-org/freva-admin/docs/deployment/TuiHowto.md

    [Basic configuration section](eval-conf).
 1. Set the preview path mentioned in the [Basic configuration section](eval-conf).
 1. Set the workload manager system from the dropdown menu.
-1. Set the output directory of the `stdout`/`stderr` of the workload manger.
+1. Set the output directory of the `stdout`/`stderr` of the workload manager.
    ``💡`` the workload manager type, like pbs, will be automatically appended to this directory.
 1. Set the user names (comma separated) of the Freva admins of this project.